 When integrated AI in digital banking apps, chatbots handle customer queries, reduce email backlogs, and recommend suitable products.

-For instance, Bank of America’s AI chatbot, Erica, managed over 50 million client requests in 2019.
+For instance, Bank of America’s AI chatbot, Erica, has now surpassed nearly 3 billion interactions since its launch.
 It efficiently addressed credit card debt reduction and security updates, showcasing the effectiveness of AI in digital banking services.

 AI has revolutionized loan and credit approval processes, making them faster and more accurate.
 Traditional credit evaluation methods rely heavily on credit scores and references, which often contain errors.
 AI systems analyze customer behavior and patterns, even for individuals with limited credit history, to assess creditworthiness.